QuinnAsena/state-space-workhop-ESA/README.md

 #### mac users:

-if you have xcode-select and `devtools` installed, you can build the latest version of the package directly from github using:
+if you have `xcode-select` and `devtools` installed, you can build the latest version of the package directly from github using:
 `devtools::install_github("https://github.com/QuinnAsena/multinomialTS")`

-If you do not have xcode-select and `devtools`, you can install the package with:
-`install.packages("https://github.com/QuinnAsena/multinomialTS/releases/download/v1.0.0/multinomialTS_1.0.0.tgz", repos = NULL, type = "mac.binary")`

-There are a few complications with system architecture between the new and old apple chips (intel and M series).
-On apple it is nice and easy to download xcode select by opening a terminal and copying this code: `xcode-select --install`.
-Then try run: `devtools::install_github("https://github.com/QuinnAsena/multinomialTS")`
+On apple it is nice and easy to download `xcode-select` by opening a terminal and copying this code: `xcode-select --install`.
+Then try and run: `devtools::install_github("https://github.com/QuinnAsena/multinomialTS")`

-#### Alternatively

-1. Open the cloned directory in file explorer / finder and double click on the .Rproj to open up R studio inside that directory.
-2. Under 'files' open the `workshop_autoinstall.R` file and run the entire script.

-This might not work...
-I wrote some script to check R version and OS and install the package accordingly, but it's janky.

 ## Got the package installed?